wonsunahn-autograder/CS1632_Fall2019/exercises/1/exercise1.md

 Note that it is NOT necessary for all requirements to be covered by this assignment!

-Hint: Try to have a combination of explicit boundary values and implicit boundary values in your test cases.
+Hint: Try to have a combination of explicit boundary values and implicit boundary values and corner cases in your test cases.
 As we learned, this is where most of the defects will reside!

 ## GoatGoatCar
 GoatGoatCar is going to be our way of determining the correct answer to the "Monty Hall Problem" (https://en.wikipedia.org/wiki/Monty_Hall_problem).
 The Monty Hall Problem can be summarized as follows: